gazpachu/joanmira/pages/work/2021-10-01---diner-app/index.md

 - Ability to create and share custom lists, rankings, and selections of venues
 - CMS Integration for the homepage
 - Implement a venue review system based on aggregated reviews, or use something like Kuchikomi.com or partoo.com
-- Add more specific filters, like remote work / pet / child friendly
+- Add more specific filters, like remote work/pet/child friendly

 ### Screenshots